The Charity Action of Lambropoulos Bros Co.

 The Foundation’s establishment was approved by Presidential Decree 426/1977 and published in Government Gazette 130A/14-05-1977.
 It started operating in February 1978, based in Athens.
 95% of revenue goes to relief and charity work, and the remainder is kept as a reserve, with absolute clarity.
 Its revenue comes from the interest of the invested capital and is managed by a four-member Board of Directors, now constituted by Xeni Pan.
 X. Lambropoulou (President), Vasileios Avarkiotis (Vice-President), Elena Pan.
 K. Lambropoulou (Treasurer) and Thomas Io.
 Varvitsiotis (Member).

-The financial director of the Foundation is Dimitra Megadrosou.
+The director of social work of the foundation is Athanasia Papa.

 Lambropoulos Foundation began operating in February 1978, with revenues coming from the interest on the invested capital and managed by a four-member Board of Directors.